 STEP 3 - COOK

 Close the lid and cook your cinnamon apples for 3 hours on HIGH or 6 hours on LOW.
-Stir halfway through the cook time.
+Stir halfway through the cooking time.

 Your house will smell amazing!!